l0neaadil/csrf-portswigger/Lab1/readme.md

 Analysis:

 In order for a CSRF attack to be possible:
-- A relevant action - email change functionality - [x]
+- [x] A relevant action - email change functionality
-- Cookie based session handling - session cookie - [x]
+- [x] Cookie based session handling - session cookie
-- No unpredictable request parameters - satisfied - [x]
+- [ ] No unpredictable request parameters - satisfied